akanji55/IntelligentScraper/README.md

 - *export* – Dump the internal database tracking all of the user queried items to a spreadsheet and exit the tool
 - *exit* – Exit the tool and return control to the user

-Upon entering a supported command, the system will prompt the user for specific information depending on the information passed in.
+Upon entering a supported command, the system will prompt the user for specific information depending on the command passed in.
+For example, if the *store_item* command is sent to the system, the system will prompt the user to enter a URL for one of the supported platforms.

 ## Supported Platforms
 - Amazon